 Slow Food is an idea, a way of living and a way of eating.
-It is a global, grassroots movement with thousands of members around the world that links the pleasure of food with a commitment to community and the environment.
+It is a global, grassroots movement with thousands of members around the world linking the pleasure of food with a commitment to community and the environment.

-Our chapter (convivium) carries out the Slow Food mission on a local level.
-We advocate sustainability and bio-diversity through educational events and public outreach that promote the appreciation and consumption of seasonal and local foods and the support of those who produce them.
+Our Olympia chapter carries out the Slow Food mission on a local level.
+We advocate for sustainability and bio-diversity through educational events and public outreach that promote the appreciation and consumption of seasonal and local foods and the support of those who produce them.

 Our local chapter focuses on...